dh-dev-prog/HBO/README.md

-INTRO
+INTRO:

 By making a copy of the HBO front-page, I wanted - to learn more about media queries and - to create a webpage of an actual responsive website.
-I tried not to look at the original code except when I didn't know or couldn't understand a technique.

 AFTER - notes, impressions, mistakes, lessons ... :